conan-io/docs/reference/commands/creator/upload.rst

     optional arguments:
-      -h, --help            show this help message and exit --package PACKAGE, -p PACKAGE
+      -h, --help            show this help message and exit -p PACKAGE, --package PACKAGE
                             package ID to upload
-      --remote REMOTE, -r REMOTE
+      -r REMOTE, --remote REMOTE
                             upload to this specific remote
-      --all                 Upload both package recipe and packages --skip-upload, --skip_upload
-                            Do not upload anything, just run the checks and the compression.
+      --all                 Upload both package recipe and packages --skip-upload         Do not upload anything, just run the checks and the compression.
       --force               Do not check conan recipe date, override remote with local
       --check               Perform an integrity check, using the manifests, before upload
-      --confirm, -c         If pattern is given upload all matching recipes without confirmation
+      -c, --confirm         If pattern is given upload all matching recipes without confirmation
       --retry RETRY         In case of fail retries to upload again the specified times
-      --retry-wait RETRY_WAIT, --retry_wait RETRY_WAIT
+      --retry-wait RETRY_WAIT
                             Waits specified seconds before retry again

 **Examples**: